Louis Mouttet: Catastrophe

 At 7:15 the following morning, 8 May, Ascension Day, Mouttet boarded a steam launch along with three other members of his commission, excepting Gaston Landes.
 He set off at 7:40 for Precheur, a small town a mile south of St. Pierre, where he and the other members of the commission would decide if it needed to be evacuated.
 Around the same time, witnesses observed a strange hiccuping sound from the volcano and a drifting cloud of ash; one observer noted that the summit of the volcano was glowing bright red.

 At 8:02, Mount Pelee exploded.
 Two simultaneous eruptions issued from the volcano; a cloud of ash and steam billowed 7 mi into the sky.
 At the same instant, a tremendous pyroclastic surge exploded down the southwestern flanks of the mountain, obliterating two villages in its path, but just missing Precheur.
 At a speed of 120 mph and at temperatures of 700 F (370 °C - according to other sources the temperature exceeded 1,075 °C), the surge struck St. Pierre with devastating force.
 All buildings in its path, as well as the city walls, were instantly demolished.
 In an instant, some 30,000 people were crushed, burned or asphyxiated to death by the superheated clouds of gases and steam.
 Gaston Landes, who had remained at his home just outside the surge cloud, was badly burnt and died a few hours later.
 The cloud spread through the ruins of the city for three minutes, engulfing it in a sea of fire.
 The cloud then struck the waterfront with terrific force, setting several ships afire.

-According to eyewitness accounts, the steam launch carrying Mouttet and the commission members, which was just about to leave the waterfront, was crushed and set afire, sinking instantly.
-None on board survived.
-It is likely that Mouttet was drowned in the water.
-His wife, 35-year-old Hélène, still at the hotel, had been killed a few moments earlier when the pyroclastic surge demolished the building.
-Mouttet was 44.

 Legacy

 Mouttet's legacy suffered after the disaster.
 Many blamed him for his poor handling of the situation.
 Some historians have criticised his refusal to evacuate the city in order not to alarm public opinion or give arguments to the local opposition, who were calling for urgent measures.

-Today, the analysis is more nuanced.
-Firstly, Louis Mouttet had rather limited means to anticipate the severity of an eruption that scientists now term "Peléan" — named after the mountain itself, due to the lack of historical precedents.
-Secondly, the rapid evacuation of the entire population of St. Pierre — 30,000 people — was beyond the capabilities of the authorities, and the willingness of the residents might have been a stumbling block.
-Finally, the Governor believed what he said and fully owned the choices that he made, laying down his own life and that of his wife as proof of his sincerity.